collinsmba/DeelAutomationTask/README.md

 ## Setup
 Download the folders from the github repository
-Import the folders with the title 'AutomationTaskDeel' into your eclipse Run the class title 'SetUp.java'
+Import the folders with the title 'AutomationTaskDeel' into your eclipse Run the class title 'SetUp.java'.
 Framework has not be completed.

 ## Author